platformsh/platformsh-docs/src/tutorials/composer-auth.md

 The specific switches in the `composer install` line are what Platform.sh would run by default, but you can customize that as needed.
 They important part is the `composer config` line, which tells composer to use the key and password from the environment when connecting to `my-private-repos.example.com`.

 From here on, everything should proceed as normal.
 Composer will download all listed packages from whatever repositories are appropriate, authenticating against them as needed, build the application, and then it will deploy as normal.
-Because the variables are defined above to not be visible at runtime they will appear at all in the running application.
+Because the variables are defined above to not be visible at runtime they will not appear at all in the running application.